tiramiSoo/Chatbot-Food-Business/README.md

 2. Extract the zip file and place ngrok.exe in a folder.
 3. Open windows command prompt, go to that folder and run this command: ngrok http 80000

-NOTE: ngrok can timeout. you need to restart the session if you see session expired message.